lunarmodules/expadom/README.md

 ### Dependencies

 Expadom depends on the following packages:

 * [LuaExpat](https://github.com/lunarmodules/luaexpat) for parsing XML.
-This requires that [Expat](https://github.com/libexpat/libexpat) itself is also installed.
+This requires that [libexpat](https://github.com/libexpat/libexpat) itself is also installed.
 * The Lua module [compat53](https://github.com/keplerproject/lua-compat-5.3) is required for UTF-8 support on Lua versions lacking the `utf8` module (pre Lua 5.3).

-When installing through LuaRocks, `Expat` must be installed manually, the other dependencies will be dealt with by LuaRocks.
+When installing through LuaRocks, `libexpat` must be installed manually, the other dependencies will be dealt with by LuaRocks.

 ## License & Copyright